Applies to versions: 1.6, 1.8, 1.9, 1.10, 1.11, 2.0, 2.1, 2.2, 2.3, 2.4, 2.5, 3.0

 - Press the "* No" key until you reach the "Set Address" prompt.
 Then press the "# Yes" key.

-- The address should be set to "1"
+- The address should be set to "1."
+If not, set to 1 and press Enter to save.

 - Press the "* No" key until you reach the "Set Serial" prompt.
 Then press the "# Yes" Key.